jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 For practice, try the [Note Construction](https://www.musictheory.net/exercises/note-construction), [Identification 1](https://www.musictheory.net/exercises/keyboard) [Identification 2](https://www.musictheory.net/exercises/note), and [ear training exercises](https://www.musictheory.net/exercises/ear-note) at musictheory.net

-### Solfedge
+### Solfege

 The visual symbols used to refer to all of these notes will come up later, but we can still give these notes names to refer to them and sing.
-A system called solfedge was developed in the 11th century and used as another way to mention pitch.
+A system called solfege was developed in the 11th century and used as another way to mention pitch.
 The original latin syllables are largely unchanged from the original:

 * Do
 * Re